linqs/pacman/README.md

 A modified version of the Pacman educational project from the [Berkley AI Lab](http://ai.berkeley.edu/project_overview.html).
 This project has been upgraded to Python 3, organized into packages, brought up to a common style, several bugs have been fixed, and the entire graphics systems has been replaced.

+Some improvements from the original project:
+    - Upgraded to Python 3.
+    - Organized into packages.
+    - Brought up to a common style.
+    - Added logging.
+    - Added tests.
+    - Fixed several bugs.
+    - Generalized and reorganized several project elements.
+    - Replaced the graphics systems.
+    - Added the ability to generate gifs from any pacman or capture game.

 ### FAQ

 **Q:** What version of Python does this project support?